-Rogue Planet review
+Rogue Planet full review

 Rogue Planet from Gameloft is a turn-based strategy game that seeks to take the crown as king of the genre for the iPhone and iPod touch.
 With its involving story line, strategic gameplay and upcoming online play, Gameloft may have succeeded.